-Whether you're thinking about getting into film, or you've magically picked up an old SLR and are confused about how to use it, hopefully, this little guide can steer you in the right direction.
+Whether you're thinking about getting into film, or you've magically picked up an old SLR and are confused about how to use it, hopefully, this guide is a good start for beginners looking to get into film photography.

 The actual process of shooting film isn't that much different from digital.
 Assuming you understand how exposure works then the principle is exactly the same.

 If you come from shooting RAW on a digital camera then really you only lose three features.

 - Ability to change ISO

 When it comes to shooting with a film camera, boy is there a lot of choice out there.
 Not only do we have the standard 35mm format, but there are also larger film sizes such as Medium and Large format, which utilize a larger negative for superior resolution that in some cases far surpasses the output of digital.

 Also, as with digital cameras, there is a wide selection of types of camera bodies ranging from compacts to TLR's to SLR's and rangefinders.
 We're going to stick with 35mm and medium format for this list.